-If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on July 31st: Behavioral Science Principles for Practitioners session at FPWA.
+If you work for a non-profit organization in NYC, join the Behavioral Design Center for a workshop on November 26th: Behavioral Design for Effective Communications session at FPWA.

 We’re accepting more requests for assistance from non-profits interested in applying behavioral insights to existing or new programs: you can find more information here.

 The Behavioral Design Center also offers weekly office hours to New York City non-profits interested in getting 1:1 applied behavioral science advice.
 Sign up for an office hour here.

 We’re eager to work with organizations to apply a behavioral lens to program and service design.
 Through the Behavioral Design Center, we hope to spread these behavioral insights farther and help more New Yorkers benefit from beneficial programs.